tvlgiao/bc-supermarket-docs/docs/customization.md

 </div>
 ```

-You can add many tabs as you want. replace tab title in `<p data-custom-tab-title>` and tab content below this element.
+You can add many tabs as you want.
+Replace the tab title in `<p data-custom-tab-title>` and the tab content below tab title.

-## - Frequently Bought Together
+### Frequently Bought Together

 ![Frequently bought together feature](img/bought-together.jpg)